 My dad came to visit us one time.
 He was just observing some things.
 He didn’t live in our state.
-We were eating dinner; and he looks at me and goes, “Man, it must be nice to be your kids.”
-I thought that was a real compliment.
-“Wow!
+We were eating dinner, and he looks at me and goes, “Man, it must be nice to be your kids.”
+I thought that was a real compliment—like: “Wow!
 I think it probably is.
 Thanks!”
 He goes, “Too bad you don’t treat Dave as well as you treat them.”
-That night, in bed, I thought: “God, is that true?
+That night, in bed, I thought, “God, is that true?
 If that is true, I pray that you would confirm it.”
 That next week, my dad sent me the first letter I had ever received in my life from him.
 It was a “Dear Abby”article of a man leaving his wife because the children came before him.
 That was the confirmation.

-I realized, for Dave to feel respected, I need to make sure that he feels like he matters and he’s a priority to me too.
+I realized, for Dave to feel respected, I need to make sure that he feels like he matters, and he’s a priority to me, too.

 Ann: And here’s what I feel like—I want Dave to feel like he knows how much God loves him by the way I treat him.

-Ann: Let me tell you—that is not happening most of the time, I would say—but wouldn’t that be awesome?—if Dave feels like, “I know how much God loves me by the way Ann loves me.”
+Ann: Let me tell you, that is not happening most of the time, I would say.
+But wouldn’t that be awesome?—if Dave feels like, “I know how much God loves me by the way Ann loves me.”

-Dave: Alright; let’s go to the “C.” Ann and I do a thing around the country called “Rock Your Marriage,” and it’s these two “C”s—we define love with the “C” word for women—it’s “cherish.”
+Dave: Alright; let’s go to the “C.” Ann and I do a thing around the country called “Rock Your Marriage,” and it’s these two “C”s—we define love with the “C” word for women as “cherish.”
 The love word is confusing.
 We don’t even know what it means.
 I mean, people in Detroit say, “I love the Detroit Lions.”
 “No; you don’t!”

 It is like, “I love ice cream.”
 “Do you really?”
 “No!”
 But cherish—guys get, because we cherish things.
 I have a couple of guitars at home.
 You’re not touching them!—right?
 You protect things you cherish.
 You polish things you cherish.
 You show off things you cherish.
 I think women want to be cherished more than they actually want to be loved.
 It’s like priority number one—you care for her; you know her; you protect her; you show her off.

-It isn’t just that you think she’s beautiful—you think she’s valuable.
+It isn’t just that you think she’s beautiful.
+You think she’s valuable.
 That equals cherished or loved—beautiful plus valuable equals loved.
 It’s like everything else in my life can be more important than Ann, and she is not feeling cherished.
-It’s like other things make her feel cherished; right?
+It’s like other things make her feel cherished, right?

-Ann: Yes; and I think what happens for us, as women, is we notice that.
+Ann: Yes, and I think what happens for us, as women, is we notice that.
 If I feel like Dave’s job is more important, I can start in my head—this is where it starts—with our attitude and our thoughts.
 I remember thinking, “If he would spend as much time caring about me as he cared about his Harley—that would be amazing.”

 Then I would take that thought, and I would just stuff it inside.
 I would think: “Gosh!
 If he would get home in time to do the things I wanted to do instead of doing his thing—that would be nice,”—and I’d take that thought.
-I stuffed myself with bitterness, with anger, with resentment—and then I would have this unforgiving heart.
+I stuffed myself with bitterness, with anger, with resentment, and then I would have this unforgiving heart.
 It would almost leak into my life, and it would make me numb.
 It’s like it stole my heart and my feelings.
 I would stuff it, because I wanted to use it as ammunition later.
 When he hurt me, I would take it out and I would accuse him of all these things.
 Dave didn’t even know what to do with that.

-Dave: That’s it.
+Dave: —that’s it.
 That is her number one love language: “Jesus is it, and you’re next.
 It isn’t my job and all of these other things—it is you,”—that’s cherished.

-You know—what does respect mean?It means: “I cheer you,” “I brag about you,” “I speak life into you,” “I stop criticizing you.
-I’m not your mom,”—no guy wants to marry his mom!—right?
+And then, for the guys, it’s “cheer.”
+What does respect mean?It means: “I cheer you,” “I brag about you,” “I speak life into you,” “I stop criticizing you.
+I’m not your mom,” No guy wants to marry his mom; right?
 We don’t want that!
 We had enough of that!
 “Please respect me enough to not tell me everything I need to do!”
-Cheer minus critique equals respect.
+Cheer, minus critique, equals respect.

 And yet, I’ve watched, over the years—women, you need to understand this.
 When she would say I was “this guy,” and I sort of thought I was “this guy,” I started to become the guy she said I was.
-Women don’t think that’s how it works: “If I say that, it’s like I’m lying; and he’ll think he’s that guy and he’ll never get there.”
+Women don’t think that’s how it works.
+“If I say that, it’s like I’m lying; and he’ll think he’s that guy and he’ll never get there.”

-No; it’s the opposite with men and boys.
+No, it’s the opposite with men and boys.
 It’s like, when you believe in us, we rise up to it!
-Again, I’m not saying I’m an amazing guy; but I am a better man today, because she believed I was already that man.
+Again, I’m not saying I’m an amazing guy, but I am a better man today because she believed I was already that man.

 Ann: You are better!
 [Laughter] You’re amazing!

 Dave: Yes, I am!
 Aren’t I?
-It’s Valentine’s Day.
+It’s Valentine’s Day; yes!

-Ann: Yes; yes, you are!
+Ann: Yes, yes, you are!

 Dave: Alright; this is good!
 We’re done.
 [Laughter] We’re done!
 We’ve got to go!
-It’s like I’m turning on the vacuum cleaner right now.
+[Laughter] It’s like I’m turning on the vacuum cleaner right now.
 [Applause]

-Last one—and we’re out of time—so we’ve got to say this.
+Last one, and we’re out of time, so we’ve got to say this.
 For her, what a woman wants is to be [“H”]—held.
 Am I right?
 And it’s sort of a way to say affection/non-sexual romance.

 Dave: Just to touch her—Ann has told me so many times.

 Ann: You guys, pursue us!
 Keep pursuing us!
-Be affectionate with us—hold our hand / put your arm around us.
+Be affectionate with us—hold our hand, put your arm around us.
 We love that!

-Ann: So ask your wives, “What would it look like for me to pursue you?”
+Ann: So, ask your wives, “What would it look like for me to pursue you?”

-So here’s the last thing we’re going to say—to be able to do that—because we can tell you: “Okay; go do it!
+So, here’s the last thing we’re going to say—to be able to do that—because we can tell you: “Okay, go do it!

 We try to find life in our marriages, horizontally, from our spouse.
 Guess what?
-We all end up disappointed—am I right?
+We all end up disappointed; am I right?

 You look vertical.
-When you go vertical and find life from Christ, He fills you up; and then you can come to your marriage to give rather than take.
-You don’t need her to respect you / you don’t need him to cherish you.
+When you go vertical and find life from Christ, He fills you up, and then you can come to your marriage to give rather than take.
+You don’t need her to respect you.
+You don’t need him to cherish you.
 It would be nice, but that isn’t where you’re getting life.
 You’re getting that from an unconditional God, who gives it through your relationship with Christ—then it overflows.

-Dave: —a little ketchup in there / a little mustard in there.
+Dave: —a little ketchup in there; a little mustard in there.
 Now look at that!
 That’s what a lot of people think the Christian life is—right there.

 The word, “filled,” in the original Greek actually means “keep being filled over and over.”
 It’s not a one-time thing—it’s daily.
 Keep going back to God to fill you—to replace the sin and the junk in your life and fill you.
 It’s like you come back to Christ.
-This isn’t one time—this is over and over.
+This isn’t one time.
+This is over and over.

 Watch what happens when you get filled by the Holy Spirit of God.
 That’s what happens; right?
-[Applause] I mean, it’s like that’s what it’s supposed to look like!
-So when you drink this, it’s like crazy; right?
+[Applause] I mean, it’s like, that’s what it’s supposed to look like!
+So, when you drink this, it’s like crazy; right?

-Now here’s the thing about Christian marriage: “Do you know why we’re filled with the Holy Spirit?”
+Now here’s the thing about Christian marriage.
+Do you know why we’re filled with the Holy Spirit?
 Because we’re supposed to take our marriage and show the world what it’s like.
-So it’s like—[sound of spitting clean water out and audience laughter]—we are supposed to be like that!—right?!
-We’re supposed to be contagious; right?!
+So, it’s like—[sound of spitting clean water out and audience laughter]—we are supposed to be like that!—right?!
+We’re supposed to be contagious, right?!
 We’re filled with the Holy Spirit—it’s supposed to get over our neighborhood!
 Am I right?
 Do you want some more?

 Ann: No!
 [Laughter]

 Dave: Okay!
 Enough of that—you don’t need that.
 That’s what it’s supposed to look like.
 Oh, my gosh!
-God fills us together with a power we don’t have—to love her / to respect him—in a way we could never do it; right?
+God fills us together with a power we don’t have—to love her, to respect him—in a way we could never do it; right?